deloachtech/alerts/README.md

 Installation
 ------------

-If you haven't already done so, store your customer number and access token in the global composer auth.json.
+If you haven't already done so:

+* Store your customer number and access token in the global composer auth.json.

 ```bash
 composer config --global --auth http-basic.deloachtech.repo.packagist.com your-customer-number your-access-token
 ```

-Add your customer number to the projects `composer.json` file.
+* Add the main repository and your customer number to the projects `composer.json` file.

 ```json
 "repositories": [